Black Friday 2020 Echo deals: Nearly all of Amazon's smart devices are on sale now

 If you still pull in live TV over the air, you can record shows and watch them anytime with the Fire TV Recast DVR.
 This version has a 500GB hard drive (a full 1TB version is also available) with two tuners, so you can record two shows at once.

-Discuss: Black Friday Amazon Echo deals: Echo Show 8, Echo Dot, Ring Video Doorbell and more at the year's lowest prices
+Discuss: Black Friday Amazon Echo deals: Echo Dot, Ring Video Doorbell, Echo Show and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.